 What is a DVR and how does it work?

 On the other hand, the DVRs or Digital Video Recorders process and encode video data after they reach the DVR.
-Most of the time, DVR security systems are cheaper than NVR counterparts.
-The primary reason behind their low-price is the cameras they work with.
+Most of the time, DVR security systems are cheaper than their NVR counterparts.
+The primary reason behind their low price is the cameras they work with.